marek-szostak/wizcoin/README.md

 ## Quickstart Guide

-Here's some example code demonstrating ho wthis module is used:
+Here is some example code demonstrating ho wthis module is used:

     >>> import wizcoin
     >>> coin = wizcoin.WizCoin(2, 5, 10)